 After putting together my pitch about teaching people how to negotiate a severance, I contacted over two dozen agents.
 I waited for a couple of weeks and heard the sound of blackness under a pale moon light.

 Not one to be deterred by rejection, I decided to work together with my father and wife to write How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
-The book is now in its 5th edition and has helped thousands of people break free from jobs they dislike with money in their pockets.
+The book was recently updated and has helped thousands of people break free from jobs they dislike with money in their pockets.

 The ebook has also generated over $500,000 in net profits since it first came out in 2012.
 Not bad if you are considering self-publishing a book, yeah?